sybrenjansen/mpire/docs/usage/map.rst

             print(result)

 The first example should work as expected, the numbers are simply squared.
-MPIRE knows how many tasks there are because a ``range`` object implements the ``__len__`` method (see section below).
+MPIRE knows how many tasks there are because a ``range`` object implements the ``__len__`` method (see `Task chunking`_).

-In the second example the ``1e30`` number is too large for Python: try calling ``len(range(int(1e30)))``, this will throw an ``OverflowError`` (I know ...).
+In the second example the ``1e30`` number is too large for Python: try calling ``len(range(int(1e30)))``, this will throw an ``OverflowError`` (don't get me started ...).
 Therefore, we must use the ``iterable_len`` parameter to let MPIRE know how large the tasks list is.
 We also have to specify a chunk size here as the chunk size should be lower than ``sys.maxsize``.

 The third example shows an example of using multiple function arguments.
-Also note that we use ``imap`` in the third example, which allows us to process the results whenever they come available, not having to wait for all results to be ready.
+Note that we use ``imap`` in the third example, which allows us to process the results whenever they come available, not having to wait for all results to be ready.

 The final example shows the use of an iterable of dictionaries.
 The (key, value) pairs are unpacked with the ``**``-operator, as you would expect.
 So it doesn't matter in what order the keys are stored.
 This should work for